SkyLandTW/JXTN/README.md

     one, which cannot load anything under _ext_ as needed by this library.
     There are two ways:

-    1.Put the library into _jre/lib/ext_, rename the file to something like _jfxaxi.jar_ to make sure it's before _jfxrt.jar_ (type *dir* on cmd to check this).
+    * Put the library into _jre/lib/ext_, rename the file to something like _jfxaxi.jar_ to make sure it's before _jfxrt.jar_ (type *dir* on cmd to check this).
 While there is no guarantee on file order from _File.list()_ calls, it actually works on NTFS and possibly some of Linux filesystems due to the internal organization (mostly B-tree) of file entries on directories.

-    2.Modify the classpath list of _ExtClassLoader_ at runtime by _java.net.URLClassLoaderExt.insertURL()_ from _jxtn.core.axi_:
+    * Modify the classpath list of _ExtClassLoader_ at runtime by _java.net.URLClassLoaderExt.insertURL()_ from _jxtn.core.axi_:

       ```java